CraigMcleod2i/2i_advent_code/README.md

 # Challenge ideas
 <details>
 <summary>
-The full list of ideas submitted here:
+The full list of ideas submitted here (2022):
 </summary>

     * Produce a function that outputs text to the terminal which is greater than 1 line in height. - Dougmac